temporalio/helm-charts/README.md

 ## Install Temporal with Helm Chart

 This Helm chart deploys only the Temporal server components.
-You must provide external persistence (databases) for Temporal to use.
+You must provide persistence (databases) for Temporal to use.
 The chart does not install any database sub-charts.

-The sections that follow describe various deployment configurations using external persistence.
+The sections that follow describe various deployment configurations using persistence.

-### External Persistence Configuration
+### Persistence Configuration

 Temporal requires persistence stores for:
 - **Default store**: Stores workflow execution data (history, tasks, etc.)